svanderbleek/haskellandchill.com/types-arent-sets.md

 01011001
 ```

-These bits could be a `string` or `int` depending on how we interpret them.
-Let's label with type `int`.
+These bits could be a `string` or `int` depending on which type we assign them.
+Let's label it with type `int`.

 ```
 01011001:int